OCA/purchase-workflow/purchase_order_supplierinfo_update/readme/USAGE.md

 2. Confirm that quotation and the unit prices defined on the lines will be stored in the supplier-info (related to the quotation supplier) of the products.
-3. By default the suggested price for the products is the one stored in supplier-info, so in this way, if you create another quotation with the same supplier and the same products, the suggested price for each product will be the same price at which the product was last purchased.
+3. By default the suggested price and the suggested discount for the products is the one stored in supplier-info, so in this way, if you create another quotation with the same supplier and the same products, the suggested price and the suggested discount for each product will be the same price and same discount at which the product was last purchased.